-All students in Grades 6, 7 and 8 take part in Visual Art, Drama and Music on a rotating basis.
-In term 4 each student gets the opportunity to specialize in the Arts subject of their choice.
+All students in Grades 6, 7 and 8 take part in Visual Art, Drama, Music and Design on a rotating basis.
+Two of these subjects will be studied in the first semester, the other two subjects in the following semester.

 There are many opportunities for students to become involved in the Arts outside of the classroom.
-The Middle School has run a succession of popular musical extra-curricular activities (ECAs) including guitar, drums, and keyboards.
-There are a variety of drama productions through the year, including plays and the annual United Nations Concert.
+The School has run a succession of popular musical extra-curricular activities (ECAs) including guitar, drums, and keyboards.
+There are a variety of drama productions through the year, including plays and the annual United Nations Concert